Table of Contents

 It may be upsetting to imagine yourself lying in a field and eating grass to get your blessed plant protein, but if you could withstand the social ridicule it would get you a better protein product than your steak.

 Never mind the synthetics and additives that, even on the most progressive factory farm, will foul your meat to some degree.
-Inexpensive meat produced at scale on these hugely productive factory farms is contributing to obesity and chronic illness 4 .
+Inexpensive meat produced at scale on these hugely productive factory farms is contributing to chronic illness 4 .

 So eating animals in the pursuit of protein is not an enlightened strategy.
 Raising animals for protein is something much worse.
 To drag one kilo of protein out of a cow you need to feed it 6 kilos of plant protein 5 .
 Even this math-challenged writer can see the ruinous inefficiency in those numbers.